News

 • You can use the MSA account to pay for the income tax on the interest income.

-For further clarification regarding how the individual can pay for the taxes from the interest incomed earned in their account, refer to the CMS Memo Dated July 11, 2005, Subject: Medicare Secondary Payer (MPS) – Workers’ Compensation (WC) Additional Frequency Asked Questions.
+For further clarification regarding how individuals can pay their taxes from the interest incomed earned in their account, refer to the CMS Memo Dated July 11, 2005, Subject: Medicare Secondary Payer (MPS) – Workers’ Compensation (WC) Additional Frequency Asked Questions.

 “Q6.
 Treatment of Taxable Interest Income Earned on a WCMSA – If I receive a Form 1099-INT for the interest income earned on my WCMSA account, may I charge the income tax on that amount against the WCMSA?